William Cranch: Reporter and professor

-Notable decisions
+Decisions

-Judge Cranch may today be best known for testifying in 1816 before a committee chaired by Rep. John Randolph of Virginia which investigated the practice of slavecatchers who kidnapped free Blacks in order to sell them further South as slaves.
+Judge Cranch testified in 1816 before a committee chaired by Rep. John Randolph of Virginia which investigated the practice of slavecatchers who kidnapped free Blacks in order to sell them further South as slaves.
 Judge Cranch was one of the initial members of the American Colonization Society later that year, and remained on its board of managers for decades.
 He also issued two decisions that reversed attempts to persecute blacks in the new capital city.
-In 1821, he held a trial in the case of William Costin (1780-1842), a free Black man whom a justice of the peace had convicted of refusing to both show his freedom papers and post a bond under a new law.
+In 1821, he held a trial in the case of William Costin (1780–1842), a free Black man whom a justice of the peace had convicted of refusing to both show his freedom papers and post a bond under a new law.
 Cranch reversed the prior conviction, finding the law could not retrospectively impose restrictions upon free blacks who resided in the city before the 1820 charter that allowed city officials lawmaking powers.
 In 1836, he ruled in favor of Isaac Carey, another free Black, who continued to sell perfume despite a new law prohibiting African Americans from working at any occupation other than involving transportation without a license.

 As a trial judge, Cranch heard several freedom suits by enslaved Blacks, many of them represented by attorney Francis Scott Key.
 A 1796 Maryland law forbade the importation of slaves, while the new federal city passed two relevant laws by the 1820s.
 One required residents to register their slaves within a year of their residence.
 Another fined non-residents who sought to hire out their slaves in the federal city.
-Several cases involves two Loudoun County men (Bernard Buckner and Ariss Buckner) who rented a house in D.C. in November 1826, registered two groups of slaves that winter, then returned to Loudoun County, Virginia, where Ariss Buckner was elected sheriff in 1833, but his election was contested on the grounds that he had changed his residence to the federal city (but a Virginia court found he had maintained his Virginia residence and so upheld his election).
+Several cases involves two Loudoun County men (Bernard Buckner and Ariss Buckner) who rented a house in D.C. in November 1826, registered two groups of slaves that winter, then returned to Loudoun County, Virginia, where Ariss Buckner was elected sheriff in 1833 but his election was contested because he had changed his residence to the federal city (but a Virginia court found he had maintained his Virginia residence and so upheld his election).
 In 1832 a D.C. jury found Buckner failed to register his slaves within one year of moving into the district, which caused some to be freed.
 However, in several related and well-publicized cases in July 1833, involving Fanny Jackson and her children who were jailed as runaways in the District of Columbia but trials held before juries sitting in the Alexandria division, those juries decided in favor of the slaveowners.
 In 1835, Judge Cranch ruled in favor of Rachel Brent, whom Buckner had left in the District of Columbia for five years after he moved back to Virginia, then bought her back to Virginia and sold her to slavetrader John Armfield.

 Cranch also issued several decisions that set a precedent for jury nullification (allowing a jury to nullify an "unjust" law and refuse to convict), including: